SmartArtsStudio/addBox2D/README.md

 A professional, developer friendly, native JavaScript optimized Box2D and LiquidFun library.
 Not an unreadable ASM.js result of c++ cross compliation.

 Developed for [addPhysicsJS](https://github.com/SmartArtsStudio/addPhysicsJS) which adds "Code FREE JavaScript Box2D from the Flash IDE".
-But a totally independant stand alone javascript port or Erin Catto's Box2D.
+But a totally independant developer freindly javascript port of Erin Catto's Box2D.

 Box2d fully documented with Erin Catto's original comments, LiquidFun fully documented with the Google teams original comments for easier developer education and all around ENJOYABLE experience.